rayhaanalykhan/UIAppUtils/README.md

     ```
 Note: The delegate method is not applicable when sending emails using an external mail app.

+    ```swift
+    // Alternate
+    // You can even ignore the completion entirely.
+    UIAppUtils.openEmailIntent(externalMailOptions: .showConfirmationPrompt, with: ["rayhaanalykhan@gmail.com"], subject: "", body: "")
+    ```

 ## License

 UIAppUtils is released under the MIT License.
 See the [LICENSE](https://github.com/rayhaanalykhan/UIAppUtils/blob/main/LICENSE.md) file for further details.